jasjung/Machine_Learning/GitHub/readme.md

 ## Branching
 ```
-git clheckout -b my_branch # -b if the new branch does not exist
+git checkout -b my_branch # -b if the new branch does not exist
 # do your dev work
 git add .
 git commit -m 'yo'